Stedi/public-roadmap/.github/ISSUE_TEMPLATE/product-launch.md

 ---

-**Summary**
+## Summary

-A clear description of the product being launched
+A clear description of the product being launched.

-**Intended Outcome**
+### Intended Outcome

-How and for what can a customer use this product?
-What usecases does it enable?
+What is the primary value propopsition of this product?
+What does it enable?

-**How will it work?**
+### How will it work?

-Through what UI/API/...etc will a customer use this?
-Is this an stateless API product or a infrastructure product?
-Will it be opt-in?
-Are there tutorials or blog posts to follow?

-**References**
+Describe the user experience and/or interface.

+### References

-Links to PRs, Issues, external
+Links to PRs, Issues, docs, images